Revisiting MAE pre-training for 3D medical image segmentation: Results and Discussion

 \paragraph{Low-Data Regime} While previous experiments focused on comparing SSL pre-training against a from-scratch baseline with full-scale datasets available, many applications in the medical domain have access to only a very small amount of labeled images.
 To measure the benefits of pre-training in such a low-data regime, we artificially reduced the total amount of data available for training to 10, 20, 30, or 40 labeled images.

 Results are presented in \cref{tab:low_data}.
-It is evident that our pre-trained \textbf{S3D-B} model leads to better downstream performance compared to training from scratch in this setting.
+Our pre-trained S3D model leads to better downstream performance compared to training from scratch in this setting.
 With just 40 trained images, the fine-tuned model nearly matches the performance of the from-scratch model trained on the full dataset.
 Future research could explore whether optimizing the training duration or learning rate schedule could prevent the pre-trained network from overfitting during fine-tuning on such a limited number of training images.

 \paragraph{Generalization Performance} To assess the generalization capability of the proposed pre-training method, we tested two scenarios.
 First, we evaluated fine-tuning our method on an unseen modality using the TOF Angiography Aneurysms dataset (D12).
-As shown in \cref{tab:generalization}, without pretraining, the fixed configuration suffers a performance drop of 20 Dice points.
+As shown in \cref{tab:generalization} without pre-training, the fixed configuration suffers a performance drop of 20 Dice points.
 We attribute this to the significant difference in median spacing for the downstream task ($[0.50, 0.43, 0.43]$ mm), which has a higher resolution than the fixed target spacing of $[1, 1, 1]$ mm used in the pre-training experiments.
 This lower resolution likely increases the difficulty of segmenting small aneurysms.
 Despite this decrease, pre-training mitigates some of this degradation and proves highly beneficial compared to training the same configuration from scratch.
-Interestingly, ModelGenesis achieves the best results, potentially due to its use of intensity augmentations during pre-training, which increases robustness against brightness shifts, such as when generalizing to different MRI sequences.
+Interestingly, Models Genesis achieves the best results, potentially due to its use of intensity augmentations during pre-training, which increases robustness against brightness shifts, such as when generalizing to different MRI sequences.
 Second, we fine-tuned on the D2 dataset using only the T1 contrast-enhanced (T1ce) sequence and applied these models directly to D13 without any additional fine-tuning.
-While the dynamic configuration performed best on the in-distribution validation cases of D2, the results on D13 indicate that MAE pre-training improves generalization across different centers, with our S3D model yielding the best performance.
+While the dynamic configuration performed best on the in-distribution validation cases of D2, the results on D13 indicate that pre-training improves generalization across different centers, with our S3D model yielding the best performance.